 - What does membership cost, and how does it work?

-- The first sporting evening is free; afterwards, you decide if you want to become a member.
+- The first sporting evening is free (but you need to apply); afterwards, you decide if you want to become a member.
 You do not have to pass up the chance because of the cost, because membership is 20 euro per year.
 We count the year from the day that we receive payment.

 - What does damage-free opening mean?

 - Damage-free means for us that the lock is not broken and can still be used.
 People think that lockpicking does not leave any traces, but nothing could be less true.
 The tools make scratches in the lock in places a key would never come into contact with.

 - These scratches can even be ascertained with the naked eye.
 In Germany, the SSDev has co-operated with an investigation done by the German federal forensic laboratory.
 Five test locks belonging to the lab were opened by the club, using various methods.
 After some research, the lab was able to tell exactly what technique was used and (approximately) how many times the locks had been opened.
 The German federal forensic laboratory even gave a workshop about its findings during the annual CCC convention in Berlin.

 - What do the Dutch authorities actually think of this?